netinvent/npbackup/README.md

 ### PyPI installation

-If you don't want to use the pre-built executables, you can install via pip with `pip install npbackup`
+If you don't want to use the pre-built executables, you can install via pip with `pip install npbackup`.

+Python requirement: 3.6+

 Note that if you want to use the GUI, you'll also need to install tkinter via `yum install python-tkinter` or `apt install python3-tk`.